hellpig/collatz/README.md

 For some reason, CPU-only code is fastest using \_\_uint128\_t, but GPU code is faster when implementing by-hand 128-bit integers.

 When coding on GPU, be very mindful that all threads in the work group must wait at a line of code for the slowest thread to get there.
 Because of this, when checking the 3^1 sieve, instead of using a *continue* (which would cause that thread to wait on other threads), have a small loop that increases A until a suitable number is found.
+Also, the *goto even* I use in CPU-only code is not at all helpful on GPU.